cornwallis105/domestication-mod/README.md

 Instructions:
 Copy contents of \mod into your Stellaris mod directory
 Typically this is located at C:\Users\\{username}\Documents\Paradox Interactive\Stellaris\mod
+Replace the path= line in Domestication.mod with the path to the mod
 Enable mod "Domestication" in your Stellaris launcher
 Enjoy!